icebob/moleculer-java-site/src/services.md

 }
 ```

-To call the versioned Service, use the "v2." prefix:
+To call the versioned `Service`, use the "v2." prefix:

 ```java
 broker.call("v2.math.add", "a", 5, "b", 3);
 ```

 ::: tip REST call
-Via [WEB API Gateway](moleculer-web.html#about-api-gateway), make a request to `GET /v2/math/add`.
+Via [WEB API Gateway](moleculer-web.html#about-api-gateway), make a request to GET /v2/math/add.
 :::

 ## Events

-Services can monitor Events.
+`Services` can monitor Events.
 Events can come from local but also from remote nodes.
-The content of the Event is a "JSON structure" (`ctx.params`) inside a `Context` object.
+The content of the Event is a "JSON structure" (ctx.params) inside a `Context` object.

 **Example**